radxa-pkg/radxa-overlays/README.md

 make -j$(nproc)
 ```

+Please be aware this only build a subset of overlays, and any overlays that depend on vendor headers will fail.
+This is because the Makefile is intended to find overlays that are incompatible with upstream kernel.

-To delete build artifacts, run the following command:
+To delete built overlays, run the following command:

 ```bash
 make clean
 ```

+## Download prebuilt artifacts

+As part of our CI pipeline, the built overlays are uploaded at the end.
+You can find all CI runs [here](https://github.com/radxa/overlays/actions), and the artifact is located inside each indvidual run.

+Please be aware that artifacts expire over time, and they are not officially tested versions.

 ## Metadata specs

-Currently we mandate a custom `metadata` node in overlays.
-This data is parsed by [`rsetup`](https://github.com/radxa-pkg/rsetup) to provide human readable description and conflict detection.
-Below is a sample `metadata` node with detailed guideline after:
+Currently, we mandate a custom `metadata` node in overlays.
+This data is parsed by [`rsetup`](https://github.com/radxa-pkg/rsetup) to provide a human readable description and conflict detection.
+Below is a sample `metadata` node with detailed guidelines after:

 ```
 / {